What are universal free school meals and how do I apply for them?

 I'm not sure whether I qualify for free school meals

-If you have any doubt as to whether you can claim free school meals, please telephone our Customer Services team on 0345 678 9000 for helpful advice.
+If you have any doubt as to whether you can claim free school meals, please call our Customer Services team on 0345 678 9000 for helpful advice.

 What do I do if my free school meal benefit stops?